Jimmie Johnson: Film and television appearances

+On November 30, 2021, Johnson appeared on CBS Mornings to promote the Jimmie Johnson Foundation’s charity campaign with the American Legion.

+In 2022, Johnson appeared alongside fellow NASCAR driver Clint Bowyer in season one, episode 3 of Barmageddon.
+The episode saw the two face off under the show’s format.

 Magazines

 Johnson has appeared on the cover of several magazines, including NASCAR Illustrated; Sports Illustrated; Men's Fitness, and Success.

 Music video

 Johnson makes a cameo appearance as a pilot in the music video for The Avett Brothers' "Ain't No Man", the lead single from the album True Sadness (2016).

 Video games

 Johnson's Cup ride, the No. 48 Lowe's Chevrolet, is featured on the covers of NASCAR Racing 2003 Season alongside Kevin Harvick and NASCAR The Game: 2011.

 Johnson and Hendrick Motorsports teammate Jeff Gordon are featured on the cover of NASCAR 06: Total Team Control, highlighting Team Control, the main addition of the game.

 Johnson is also one of the six cover drivers of NASCAR Kart Racing.

 Johnson's No. 48 Chevrolet Impala is one of the twelve playable NASCAR Sprint Cup Series stock cars in the 2010 racing video game Gran Turismo 5.
 His 2011 car was later added to the game in the Spec II update of the game, with his 2013 car also being featured in the 2013 sequel Gran Turismo 6.

 Johnson is featured in the 2011 racing video game Jimmie Johnson's Anything with an Engine.

 Johnson's No. 48 is also playable in Forza Motorsport 6, via the NASCAR expansion pack.
 The expansion features twenty-four paint schemes from the 2016 Sprint Cup Series season, including Johnson's No. 48 Lowe's SS.
 Johnson, along with Chase Elliott and Kyle Busch, provide commentary in the expansion as the "voices of motorsport".
 Johnson and Elliott also had roles in developing the expansion.

 Johnson, along with teammates Chase Elliott, Alex Bowman, and William Byron, were featured on the cover of NASCAR Heat 3.

 Johnson was also featured in Ally Racer, a mobile game created to honor his final season by Ally Financial.